vk-cs/docs-public/docs/en/additionals/start/architecture/architecture.md

   The address of the data center: Moscow, Korovinskoe highway, 41.

-  In the availability zone `MS1`, the VK Cloud infrastructure is [protected](https://cloud.vk.com/cloud-platform/certificates/) in accordance with the Federal Law of the Russian Federation “On Personal Data” No. 152-FZ.

 - `QAZ`: includes a data center [QazCloud](https://qazcloud.kz/).

   The address of the data center: Republic of Kazakhstan, Akmola region, Kosshy, Republic str.
 1.